k-purge/cabal-town-contract/README.md

-# Purge.fun - Contract
+# Cabal.town - Contract

-Purge.fun is a social survival game that rewards the most loyal and purges the rest.
+Cabal.town is a social survival game that rewards the most loyals.
 The app combines crypto, social interaction, and gamified elements to create a fun and rewarding experience.

 ### How do I start?